 The Generac PWRcell comes in four different models, based on the number of battery modules: the PWRcell M3, PWRcell M4, PWRcell M5, and PWRcell M6.
 Two important metrics to keep in mind when comparing the PWRcell to other home storage options are power and usable capacity.
 Power (measured in kilowatts, or kW) determines the maximum amount of electricity that can be output at a single time, while usable capacity (measured in kilowatt-hours, or kWh) is a measure of the maximum amount of electricity stored in your battery on a full charge.
-The PWRcell 17, the largest battery in the lineup, boasts a maximum power rating of 9 kW (or 7.6 kW on-grid) to go along with 17.1 kWh of usable capacity.
+The PWRcell M6, the largest battery in the lineup, boasts a maximum power rating of 9 kW (or 7.6 kW on-grid) to go along with 18 kWh of usable capacity.
 The M3, M4, and M5 models boast 4.5 kW, 6 kW, and 7.5 kW of maximum off-grid power, respectively

 Importantly, the PWRcell system is modular, meaning that you can add multiple battery products to your storage setup.
 For example, you might want to install multiple PWRcell batteries for a home with high energy demands.
 Generac’s PWRcell spec sheet indicates that you can connect up to two PWRcells to a single PWRcell inverter, so you’ll need to upgrade your supporting hardware to add even more storage capacity beyond the stored energy of two batteries.